Government of Canada services and information in Algiers, Algeria

 Divorce abroad

-Any divorce judgement issued by a foreign court must be recognised by Algeria.
-An act of execution (Exequatur du jugement de divorce) must be obtained from the tribunal in Algeria.
+Any divorce judgment issued by a foreign court must be granted exequatur by the competent court in Algeria.

-It should be noted that the Embassy cannot intervene in divorce proceedings or get legal documents.
+Please note that the Embassy cannot intervene in a divorce procedure or obtain legal documents.

-To get the exequatur of a judgment, it is advisable to consult a lawyer in Algeria.
+To get the exequatur for a judgment, it is recommended to consult a lawyer in Algeria.

 Legal matters